Masterminds/html5-php/src/HTML5/Parser/README.md

 PHP has a DOMDocument class built-in (technically, it's part of libxml.)
 We use that, thus rendering the output of this process compatible with SimpleXML, QueryPath, and many other XML/HTML processing tools.

+For cases where the HTML5 is a fragment of a HTML5 document a DOMDocumentFragment is returned instead.
+This is another built-in class.